Storytelling Directory

 Adults, Children, Festivals

-Cillian tells the stories he’s heard and the ones he’s made up.
-The style and substance thereof is tempered to the special interests of his audience and runs the gamut from myth and legend to anecdote and yarn taking in the classic, the contemporary and the cracked.
+Cillian tells the stories he’s heard, the stories he’s lived and the stories he’s made up.
+The style and substance thereof is tempered to the interests of his audience and runs the gamut from myth and legend to anecdote and yarn taking in the classic, the contemporary and the cracked.
+A singer and musician, Cillian also performs a wide variety of ballads and songs as part of his set.

 David K McDonnell